eniini/libft/README.md

 ## libft
 ### General utility library for 42 School studies
 Gradually rewriting standard C library functions as a study of Unix pipeline and languages' core elements that also doubles as the fundamental toolkit for more complex 42 curriculum projects.
-Current version of libft uses headers only for the necessary datatypes, memory management and file I/O.
+Current version of libft uses libc headers only for the necessary datatypes, memory management and file I/O.
 Currently includes:

 #### [Array manipulation / examination]